Category: Commands of Christ

 He found first his own brother Simon and said to him, “We have found the Messiah.”
 He brought him to Jesus.
 Jesus looked at him and said, “You are Simon the son of John; you shall be called Cephas” (which is translated Peter)

-So while Luke and John don’t really have the “follow me” command, the spirit of the command is in both gospels.
+So while Luke and John don’t really have the “follow me” command, the spirit of the command is in both gospels (we see it in John 1:43, in reference to Philip, but not as part of the story of Simon Peter).
 Now, at the top of this post, I mentioned that these people didn’t have the benefit of the Bible like we do.
 They didn’t have the benefit of the Holy Spirit to reveal God’s truth to them like we do.

 I am the youngest of three siblings.
 My brother, the middle child, and I had a bit of a sibling rivalry growing up (and I word it that way because I don’t want to say mean things about him on the internet, I’ve matured since childhood).
 I know without a shadow of a doubt that if I had gone to my brother and said, “Bro, I have met the Messiah, and he’s awesome and I want you to meet him too.”
 I’d have been met with jeers, jokes, and a being shoved in the dryer.
 He wouldn’t have believed me.